 If you want to leave the court building, for example to get some fresh air, you should ask the Witness Service volunteer and they’ll pass on your request.

 If you’re allowed to leave the building, you should let them know where you’re going and how you can be contacted.
 You shouldn’t go too far away in case you're needed back at short notice.

 You’re free to go after you’ve given evidence.
 You can stay to watch the rest of the trial if you're aged 14 or over.

 You mustn’t discuss anything you said or heard in court with other witnesses who haven’t given their evidence yet.
-This includes talking about it on social media sites like Twitter of Facebook.
+This includes talking about it on social media sites, including Twitter or Facebook.

 Keep your employer updated

-You should let your employer know if you have to go back to court another day and make sure you have arrangements in place if necessary - for example, childcare.
+You should let your employer know if you have to go back to court another day.
+Make sure you have arrangements in place such as child care.